 The Ski and Snowboard School at Snowmass can ensure a kid’s experience is second to none.
 Don’t want to split up the crew?
 Consider booking a family private lesson.
 The instructors and guides will ensure that your family has the best experience possible, together.

 4. Non-Ski Activities

 Sometimes, a day off the slopes can do a kid a world of good.
-The Snowmass Recreation Center has a gym, climbing wall, heated outdoor pools and a hot tub to to provide some off-the-slopes fun.
-Also, there’s a whole program dedicated to kids’, called V.I.K.
-(Very Important Kid), with kids activities held daily, check out the schedule here.
+The Snowmass Recreation Center has a gym, climbing wall, heated outdoor pools, and a hot tub to provide some off-the-slopes fun.
+Plenty of kid-friendly events and activities.
 Need more?
 Go tubing and ride the Breathtaker Coaster at Elk Camp.
-Book a dog sled ride with Krabloonik.
 Go bowling at Slopeside Lanes.
-Visit the Ice Age Discovery Center.
+Enjoy free ice skating at one of two ice rinks: Base Village and the Snowmass Recreation Center.
 Try out cross country skiing at the Snowmass Cross Country Center.
+Take a turn on the new indoor rock climbing wall at the Limelight Snowmass.
 You will definitely have more options than time.

 5. On-Mountain Dining

 Nothing perks up a little skier like a warm lunch or a quick snack, and at Snowmass, on-mountain dining for kids is both delicious and affordable.
-All of Snowmass’ on-mountain restaurants have Kids’ Combos for only $12, and you’ll find free hot cider at the top of the Sam’s Knob and Village Express lifts!
+All of Snowmass’ on-mountain restaurants have Kids’ Combos, and you’ll find free hot cider at the top of the Sam’s Knob and Village Express lifts!
 Looking for kid-friendly après?
-Check out Snowmass S’mores, free s’mores available 3:30-4:30pm every day in Base Village and on the Snowmass Mall.
+Check out Snowmass S’mores, free s’mores available at 3:30pm every day in Base Village and on the Snowmass Mall.